Kiev to Yalta

 The Black Sea Fleets (Russian and Ukrainian) are quartered in Sevastopol.
 We went to a concert of the Russian Black Sea Fleet where they sang Fiddler on the Roof and sold CDs (probably because they are not being paid by Russia).

-Re: who won WWII
+Re: who won WWII?

 As we walked through Munich (which was also wiped out in WWII) and looked and compared the East with the West, I couldn’t answer the question.
+The city was immaculate, and the countryside looked like a postcard.
+Of course, Neuschwanstein Castle of Mad Ludwig stood out; it was the prototype for Disney’s magic castle.
+Bavaria has its own dialect and was semi-independent under the German Confederation, issuing its own stamps until the end of World War I.

 Leave a Reply